Bikramghimire/UON_Marketplace/SETUP_GUIDE.md

-# UON Marketplace - Setup Guide
+# Lifecycle Marketplace - Setup Guide

-This guide will help you set up and run the UON Marketplace application with PostgreSQL backend.
+This guide will help you set up and run the Lifecycle Marketplace application with PostgreSQL backend.

 ## 🚀 Quick Start